Fernando Henrique Cardoso: Post-presidency

 He dedicates his time to a personal institute which he founded in São Paulo, based on the model of bodies created by former presidents of the United States, has written two books about his experience as president of Brazil and advocates for relaxation of criminal laws relating to drugs, generating both criticism and praise.
 He lectures at Brown University about Brazilian economic policy, urban development, and deforestation and has taught as a guest lecturer at Sciences Po in Paris.
 Also, in 2007 he became a member of the editorial board of the Latin American policy publication Americas Quarterly, for which he is an occasional contributor.

 Since leaving the Brazilian presidency, Cardoso has been involved in a number of international organisations and initiatives.
 He is a member of the Club of Madrid and was its president from 2003 to 2006.
 He has been a member of the Fondation Chirac's honour committee, ever since the Foundation was launched in 2008 by former French president Jacques Chirac to promote world peace.
 Cardoso is a founding member of Washington D.C.–based think tank The Inter-American Dialogue as well as former chair of the organization's board.
 He is also a former director of World Resources Institute.

 Cardoso has a particular interest in drug policy.
 He served on the Latin American Commission on Drugs and Democracy and later chaired the Global Commission on Drug Policy.
 He appeared as an interviewee in 2011 documentary Breaking the Taboo, which explores the conclusion reached by the Global Commission on Drug Policy in 2011 that drug liberalization is the best approach in dealing with drug policy.

 Cardoso is also a member of The Elders, a group of independent global leaders who work together on peace and human rights issues.
 In August 2009, he travelled to Israel and the West Bank as the head of an Elders delegation that also included Ela Bhatt, Gro Harlem Brundtland, Jimmy Carter, Mary Robinson and Desmond Tutu.

 In 2013 he became a member of the Brazilian Academy of Letters.

 In 2017, Cardoso received the Distinguished Lifetime Achievement Award from the Inter-American Dialogue.

+In the 2022 presidential election, Cardoso endorsed his former Workers' Party rival Lula over then-incumbent Jair Bolsonaro.

+Health

+In April 2026, Fernando Henrique Cardoso was placed under guardianship following a diagnosis of advanced Alzheimer's disease.
+His son, Paulo Henrique Cardoso, was appointed interim guardian, authorizing him to manage his father’s assets and finances, a role he had already been performing under a power of attorney.